Updated: Nov 3

-1. If you are working with an internal recruiter, take the time to sit down with them to make sure they have a good understanding of your specific needs outside of what is provided in the job description.
+1. To improve your hiring processes, start with your internal recruitment teams.
+Take the time to sit down with them to make sure they have a good understanding of your specific needs outside of what is provided in the job description.
 Most internal recruiters are working on multiple recs across the business and spending 15 extra minutes to show them key words to look for when reviewing resumes and/or providing a sample resume of an ideal candidate will make their, and in turn your, life easier.

 I would also recommend setting aside a few minutes to review the resumes of people that have applied to your role together.
 You might find that your recruiter may be screening out individuals that you would otherwise have moved forward to a phone screen.
 Time is short, but 15 minutes in the beginning can save you hours down the line and mean that great candidates don’t get passed by!